 \section{Experiment Results}

 In this section, we predict future clinical changes of MCI subjects with real data from the ADNI database.
 A detailed description of the ADNI database is relegated to Appendix \ref{sec:adni1}.
 The MCI is a prodromal stage of AD.
-Generally, some MCI subjects will convert into AD after certain time (i.e., MCI converters, MCI-C for short), while others will not convert (i.e., MCI non-converters, MCI-NC for short) \cite{zhang2012predicting}.
-The prediction of clinical change in a MCI subject help to determine whether the subject will convert into AD at a future time point, which is a central task for the early diagnosis of AD.
+Generally, some MCI subjects will convert into AD after a certain time (i.e., MCI converters, MCI-C for short), while others will not convert (i.e., MCI non-converters, MCI-NC for short) \citep{zhang2012predicting}.
+The prediction of clinical change for an MCI subject helps to determine whether the subject will convert into AD at a future time, and it is a central task for the early diagnosis of AD.
 We summarize the baseline demographic information of ADNI subjects studied here in Table \ref{table:demosubjects}.

-The preprocessing steps for brain MR imaging used here are described in Appendix \ref{sec:preprocessbrainmri}.
-Specifically, we have total 324 ROIs for each imaging.
-For MCI subjects, MRI scans were performed at baseline (bl), 6 months (M06), one year (M12), 18 months (M18), two years (M24), three years (M36), and four years (M48).
-However, some subjects may miss a few visit times and hence they do not have MRI scans at these time points.
+The preprocessing steps of brain MR imaging are described in Appendix \ref{sec:preprocessbrainmri}.
+Specifically, we have a total of 324 ROIs for each imaging.
+For MCI subjects, MRI scans were taken at baseline (bl), six months (M06), one year (M12), eighteen months (M18), two years (M24), three years (M36), and four years (M48).
+However, some subjects may miss a few visits, and they do not have MRI scans at these missed time points.
 We choose $n=172$ MCI subjects who have M48 imaging data.
-Table \ref{table:distofscans} lists the distributions of visit times for these 172 MCI subjects, where, e.g., 6 of MCI-C subjects make at most 3 visits among the scheduled six times (bl, M06, M12, M18, M24, M36) such that they have at most 3 longitudinal MRI scans.
+Table \ref{table:distofscans} lists the distributions of visit times for these $172$ MCI subjects, where, e.g., six of MCI-C subjects make at most three visits among the scheduled six times (bl, M06, M12, M18, M24, M36) such that they have at most three longitudinal MRI scans.